alex827a/smart-home-backend/README.md

 - Configure SmartHome2 to poll /api/metrics occasionally for telemetry.
 - Use POST /api/devices/{id}/toggle to change device state.
 - The API is intentionally minimal: add auth, CORS, and persistent storage as needed.
+  ## Client application

+The client repository for this backend: [alex827a/smart-home-client-maui](https://github.com/alex827a/smart-home-client-maui)